Estate PrestigeArticleSouth-West

 Prendre rendez-vous avec nos équipes

-Heading West: Estate Prestige opens an agency in Bordeaux
+Heading West: New agency in Bordeaux

 In recent years, Bordeaux has experienced an extraordinary rise.
 A dynamic city with a wealth of new projects, modern yet attached to its thousand-year-old history, the capital of Gironde is above all a gateway to the vineyards that have made its reputation.
 From historic châteaux to sumptuous mansions, from large wine estates to charming “pied-à-terre” wine estates on the Arcachon basin, the Bordeaux region offers the very best in prestige real estate.
-It’s therefore only natural that Estate Prestige has chosen to expand in Bordeaux, with a selection of high-end properties that meet the criteria of excellence so highly prized by our customers.
+It’s therefore only natural that Douglas Elliman France has chosen to expand in Bordeaux, with a selection of high-end properties that meet the criteria of excellence so highly prized by our customers.

 As experts in the sale of rare properties and wine estates, our team does its utmost to present you with exceptional places to live.